aybe/DOSBoxDetoured/README.md

 ## Notes

+Searching the web for `"CreateProcessInternalW" hook` and `"CreateProcessInternalW" detours` yields some interesting results.

 Process Explorer finds absolutely nothing about `ntvdm64.dll` when the `16-bit application not supported...` message is visible.

 It might be tempting to create a C++/CLI project but apparently this isn't the best thing to do: